 Even board directors from large, multinational companies in Europe lack the opportunity to meet and discuss important issues.
-To provide that common ground, Tapestry Networks organized the European Audit Committee Leadership Network (EACLN) in 2004 with the support of Ernst & Young.
+To provide that common ground, Tapestry Networks organized the European Audit Committee Leadership Network (EACLN) in 2004 with the support of EY.

-The network was the first of its kind and remains the best forum for bringing together directors from European Union member states and non-EU countries such as Finland, Russia, and Switzerland to discuss corporate governance and board leadership.
+The network was the first of its kind and remains the best forum for bringing together directors from European Union member states and non-EU countries, such as Russia and Switzerland, to discuss corporate governance and board leadership.

 Members are committed to explaining the work of audit committees in dialogue with stakeholders like the European Commission, the International Accounting Standards Board, national regulators like France’s Autorité des Marchés Financiers, and the investment community.